How to wash your down clothing

 - Close all zips and Velcro flaps and loosen all drawcords.

-- Using Granger's Down Cleaner, shake bottle and pour correct amount into the machine drawer or wash ball.
+- Using an appropriate cleaner, shake bottle and pour correct amount into the machine drawer or wash ball.
 See bottle for specific amounts.

 - Wash on a delicate (gentle) cycle, along with a low spin setting.
-Granger's wash-in products are formulated to work from 30˚C helping save energy and protecting the environment.
+Usually, wash-in products are formulated to work from 30˚C helping save energy and protecting the environment.

-- Down products must be tumble dried.
+- Down products ideally need to be tumble dried.
 This process will take time, as the down filling needs to be dried thoroughly before storing.
 Tumble dry on a low heat - too hot and the seams and outer shell fabric could melt.
 Remember to always check the label of your garment for exact care details.

 *Always follow washing label instructions

-- Periodically remove the item from the dryer, lie flat, and pull apart the clumps of down within the jacket, this will help to re ‘fluff' the down and speed drying times.
+- Regularly remove the item from the dryer, lie flat, and pull apart the clumps of down within the jacket, this will help to re ‘fluff' the down and speed drying times.

-- Adding a clean tennis ball to the dryer will also help de-clump the down.
+- Adding a clean tennis ball or balled up pair of socks to the dryer will also help de-clump the down.